310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 So we may end up doing it together if she finishes her work in time!

-Hehe!
+Heheh!
 I’m so grateful that you’re also joining practice, Midori-kun~♪
 {% endbubble %}

 {% bubble Midori %}